mnichols08/drawer-count-app/README.md

 - `Alt`+`Backspace` (focused in a row) → Remove that row

 Install/Open as app:
-- In Chrome/Edge, use the in-app `Install` button (when shown) or your browser’s menu.
-- After installing, visiting the website shows an `Open in App` button that focuses the installed window (supported in Chromium via `launch_handler`/`capture_links`).
+- The app shows a small install banner when eligible.
+After install, it automatically switches to an `Open in App` action that focuses an existing window when possible.
+- Chromium-based browsers use `launch_handler: focus-existing` and `capture_links: existing-client-nav` to reduce duplicate windows.
+- iOS Safari doesn’t prompt; the banner provides a brief “how to install” helper.

 Background & images:
 - A random background image is selected from `src/images/` on each load.